Sourabhkumar077/WanderLust---The-Travel-Website/TECHNICAL_DOCS.md

 ---

-*This technical documentation provides comprehensive information about the Nomadic Nights application architecture and implementation details.*
+*This technical documentation provides comprehensive information about the WanderLust application architecture and implementation details.*
  ### Owner - *Sourabh Kumar*